BenArviv/Assembler-Project/README.md

    e.g. `LABEL1: .data      +7, -56, 4, 9`.

    ### `.string`
    This direcive receives a string as an operand and stores it in the data image.
-It stores all characters by their order in the string, encoded ny their *ASCII* values. e.g. `STRING1: .string "abcdef"` is a valid directive.
+It stores all characters by their order in the string, encoded by their *ASCII* values. e.g. `STRING1: .string "abcdef"` is a valid directive.

    ### `.struct`